sg47/SkuareView/README.md

 # This is currently a very brief instruction on what modificaitons need to be
 # made to the Kakadu Library and Kakadu Apps in order for SkuareView-NGAS-plugin
 # to compile.
 They assume an understanding of the software.

+# Preferably all these changes should be enclosed in #ifdef SKA

 kdu_image.h
     Add another constructor declaration for kdu_image_in that includes a kdu_args parameter.